 As I come to the end of my first blog after the fab online training on how to blog I am feeling nervous about getting more of my writing out there but very much ‘held’ by this fantastic community of counsellors I have met today.

-I am left wondering if face-to-face training will shrink after the COVID-19 crisis as people’s financial situations have changed.
+I am left wondering if face-to-face training will shrink after the Covid-19 crisis as people’s financial situations have changed.
 That is a sad thought.
-All changes are sad, but we know as counsellors, changes are very necessary for growth.
+All changes are sad, but we know as counsellors that changes are very necessary for growth.

 Sometimes we need to let go and let things evolve.

 I look forward to seeing the group of 129 counsellors again next week for part 2.
 For now, I am feeling pleased to have done my homework, a blog piece of 600–750 words!